pgailinas/videoqa-representation-comparison/docs/index.md

 Both representation-based pipelines use shared CLIP question-answer representations and a common evaluation framework, allowing different video representations and prediction methods to be compared independently.

+**IMPORTANT: This documentation is part of a complete VideoQA tutorial and research framework available through the project's public GitHub repository.
+The documentation and notebooks may be viewed directly on GitHub without an account.
+Executing the notebooks in Google Colab requires a Google account.
+Alternatively, the repository may be cloned or downloaded, and the notebooks can be run locally using Jupyter or another compatible notebook environment.**

 ## Motivation and Research Problem

 VideoQA requires models to understand both the visual content of individual frames and the temporal relationships that occur throughout a video.
 Unlike static-image recognition, VideoQA demands reasoning about actions, events, object interactions, and causal relationships, making it a challenging benchmark for multimodal machine learning systems.